-- 6.1.
-Loans, not exceeding ₹50,000 per borrower provided directly by banks to individuals and their SHG/JLG, provided the borrower's household annual income in rural areas does not exceed ₹60,000/- and for non-rural areas it should not exceed ₹1,20,000/-. - 6.2.
-Loans to distressed persons [other than farmers-already included under III (1.1) (vi)] not exceeding ₹50,000 per borrower to prepay their debt to non-institutional lenders. - 6.3.
-Loans outstanding under loans for general purposes under General Credit Cards (GCC).
-If the loans under GCC are sanctioned to Micro and Small Enterprises, such loans should be classified under respective categories of Micro and Small Enterprises. - 6.4.
-Overdrafts, up to ₹50,000 (per account), granted against basic banking / savings accounts provided the borrowers household annual income in rural areas does not exceed ₹.60,000/- and for non-rural areas it should not exceed ₹1,20,000/-. - 6.5.
-Loans sanctioned to State Sponsored Organisations for Scheduled Castes/ Scheduled Tribes for the specific purpose of purchase and supply of inputs to and/or the marketing of the outputs of the beneficiaries of these organisations. - 6.6.
+6.1.
+Loans, not exceeding ₹50,000 per borrower provided directly by banks to individuals and their SHG/JLG, provided the borrower's household annual income in rural areas does not exceed ₹60,000/- and for non-rural areas it should not exceed ₹1,20,000/-.

+6.2.
+Loans to distressed persons [other than farmers-already included under III (1.1) (vi)] not exceeding ₹50,000 per borrower to prepay their debt to non-institutional lenders.

+6.3.
+Overdrafts, up to ₹50,000 (per account), granted against basic banking / savings accounts provided the borrowers household annual income in rural areas does not exceed ₹.60,000/- and for non-rural areas it should not exceed ₹1,20,000/-.

+6.4.
+Loans sanctioned to State Sponsored Organisations for Scheduled Castes/ Scheduled Tribes for the specific purpose of purchase and supply of inputs to and/or the marketing of the outputs of the beneficiaries of these organisations.

+6.5.
 Loans sanctioned by banks directly to individuals for setting up off-grid solar and other off-grid renewable energy solutions for households.